flashrides26/FlashRides-OS-2.0/01 Governance/10 Constitution/README.md

 ---

-# 4. Constitutional Hierarchy
+# 5. Constitutional Hierarchy

-The Constitution provides the highest level of organizational guidance.
+The Constitution provides the highest level of organizational authority.

 Artifacts within this section establish the foundation upon which organizational governance is built.